 There are many reasons why a military homeowner would want or need to sell their home in today's housing market.
 A permanent change of station (PCS) or even a change in marital status could be a few reasons requiring the sale of your home.
 Another could be a tough economic condition where you might not have anticipated financial hardship.

-Depending on the housing market in your area you could wind up taking a loss on the sale of the home you purchased with a VA loan.
+Depending on your area's housing market, you could wind up taking a loss on the sale of the home you purchased with a VA loan.
 For homeowners struggling to make ends meet, that loss could be financially devastating.

 Fortunately, some VA mortgage holders have an alternative called the VA compromise sale.
 If you put your home up for sale and get an offer lower than the payoff amount on the VA home loan, you can send a request to the VA for a compromise sale.
 Once the VA receives your request, a representative reviews your VA loan with the finance company.

-If you are approved for a compromise sale, the VA steps in to pay the difference between the offer and the amount which remains due on the VA mortgage.
-There are several requirements which must be met for the VA to approve a compromise sale:
+If you are approved for a compromise sale, the VA steps in to pay the difference between the sale price and the remaining balance on your VA mortgage.
+There are several requirements that must be met for the VA to approve a compromise sale:

-Compromise sales are provided to help VA loan holders in financial distress, and to reduce the number of foreclosures.
+Compromise sales are a VA benefit provided to help VA loan holders in financial distress and to reduce the number of foreclosures.
 Contact the VA to learn if you qualify for this special VA mortgage assistance in selling your home.